mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Same person:** Oh yeah...

 **Katagiri Roshi:** Don’t worry.
-If you sit, we are connected immediately, and working with each other mutually, okay?
+If you sit, we are connected immediately, and working with each other mutually.
+Okay?

 But the moment when you start to *think* that, it’s pretty hard to work.